kalda-co/kalda/posts/2021/jan/do-i-have-to-be-lgbtqia.md

 ---

-We get a lot of questions about our referral system, and who can use Kalda, and so we wanted to try to answer them.
+We get a lot of questions about our referral_link system, and who can use Kalda, and so we wanted to try to answer them.

 > I don't identify as LGBTQIA+, can I use Kalda?